JuliaLang/julia/doc/src/manual/types.md

 are the types of any values ever restricted.

 Julia's type system is dynamic, but gains some of the advantages of static type systems by allowing optional type annotations.
-This can be of great assistance in generating efficient code, but even more significantly, it allows method dispatch on the types of function arguments to be deeply integrated with the language.
+Type annotations are important for defining efficient new data structures, can help enforce correctness and clarity, and can sometimes improve efficiency (although in many contexts the Julia compiler infers types automatically.
+Type annotations also play a central role in Julia because they control method dispatch: functions can be extended to new behaviours for different argument types.
 Method dispatch is explored in detail in the [Methods](@ref) section, but is rooted in the type system presented here.

 All values in a Julia program belong to exactly one concrete type.
 All types belong to a single type tree, i.e. they are all at least related to the [`Any`](@ref) type.